-Create a horizontal line in Microsoft Word and OO Writer
+How to create a line in Microsoft Word and LibreOffice Writer

-If typing three characters and pressing enter does not create a line, AutoFormat is not enabled.
-To enable AutoFormat follow the below steps.
+If typing three characters and pressing Enter does not change into a line, AutoFormat is likely not enabled.
+To enable AutoFormat, follow the steps below.

 - In the AutoCorrect window, click the AutoFormat as you type tab.